Agricultural & Business Property Relief - Beyond the Basics for Accountants - Live at Your Desk

 - IHT penalties - the risk of unsupported/incorrect claims for APR/BPR - risk management

-- PI protection on the large quantum of APR/BPR claims - the Mehjoo case and the ‘need for a specialist’
+- PI protection on the large quantum of APR/BPR claims - the Mehjoo case and the ‘need for a specialist’ on complex farm tax

-- All Wills, Partnership Agreements, succession planning and business plans need revising with the changes - farmers are focused post the revolution
+- All farm Wills, Partnership Agreements, succession planning and business plans need revising with the changes - farmers are focused post the revolution

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.